ajilach/clamav-rest/README.md

 # Updates

+2025-01-08: [PR 50](https://github.com/ajilach/clamav-rest/pull/50) integrated which now provides a new `/v2` endpoint returning more scan result information: status, description, http status and a list of scanned files.
+See the PR for more details.
+The old `/scan` endpoint is now considered deprecated.
+Also, a file size scan limit has been added which can be configured through the `MAX_FILE_SIZE` environment variable.

-As of October 21 2024, freshclam notifies the correct `.clamd.conf` so that `clamd` is notified about updates and the correct version is returned now.
+2024-10-21: freshclam notifies the correct `.clamd.conf` so that `clamd` is notified about updates and the correct version is returned now.
 This is an additional fix to the latest fix from October 15 2024 which was not working.
 Thanks to [christianbumann](https://github.com/christianbumann) and [arizon-dread](https://github.com/arizon-dread).

-As of October 15 2024, ClamAV was thought to handle database updates correctly thanks to [christianbumann](https://github.com/christianbumann).
+2024-10-15: ClamAV was thought to handle database updates correctly thanks to [christianbumann](https://github.com/christianbumann).
 It turned out that this was not the case.

 As of May 2024, the releases are built for multiple architectures thanks to efforts from [kcirtapfromspace](https://github.com/kcirtapfromspace) and support non-root read-only deployments thanks to [robaca](https://github.com/robaca).